hamzahmalik101/hamzahmalik101.github.io/README.md

 * https://hamzahmalik101.github.io
 * *Authorized to work in the US*
 * U.S N.O: +12066024049
-* Pak N.O: +923355954999

 ## Profile Summary:
 *Data focused team worker, and hardworking analyst; background in Quantitative Economics with a focus in Data Analytics and Software Development.
-Technical Skills include development related (Javascript/Typescript, NodeJS, C/C++, Linux, Git) and analytics related (Excel, Tableau, SQL and R) as well as strong interpersonal and communication skills.
-Looking for an analyst or software development position.*
+Technical Skills include development related (Javascript/Typescript, NodeJS, C/C++, Linux, Git) and analytics related (Excel, Tableau, SQL and R) as well as strong interpersonal and communication skills.*

 ## Professional Experience: